Mission

 Group Coordinators

-Sara Bernard (sara.bernard@glasgow.ac.uk) is lecturer in societal transformations in South Eastern Europe at the University of Glasgow.
-Sara’s broad research interest is international labour migration since 1945 with a focus on the Balkans and the Mediterranean.
-She is also interested in the role of migrants and diaspora communities in the creation of nation states and national identities in Southern Europe.
+- Sara Bernard (sara.bernard@glasgow.ac.uk) is lecturer in societal transformations in Central and South East Europe at the University of Glasgow.
+Sara’s broad research interest is in twentieth century migration history with a current focus on the Cold War and the former Yugoslav region.